ZZZEPOCHE/sovereign-track-reference/README.md

 Strictly for academic research, defensive AI governance experimentation, red-team analysis, and non-commercial sovereign AI development.

 **EU/EEA Warning**
 This reference is not intended for deployment in high-risk AI systems as defined under the EU AI Act.
+It does not constitute conformity assessment, risk management documentation, or technical compliance artifact.
+Full regulatory compliance is the sole responsibility of the user.

 **"AS IS" Provision**
-Provided without any warranties.
-By using this document you fully waive all claims against the author.
+Provided "AS IS" without any warranties, express or implied.

+**Liability Waiver**
+By accessing or referencing this document, the user fully waives all claims against the author for any direct, indirect, or consequential damages.
+All engagement is at the user's own risk and sole discretion.

 **Static Release**
 Final static release under ESN Track 3.
 No maintenance, updates, or support planned.